hodel33/broforce-map-downloader/README.md

    Open the `config.ini` file with a text editor to set your preferences for map types, difficulty levels and other parameters as described in the `readme.txt`.

 4. **Run the Application**:
-   Double-click on the `broforce_map_downloader.exe` file to start downloading maps according to your configured settings.
+   Double-click on the `broforce_map_downloader_1.1.exe` file to start downloading maps according to your configured settings.

 5. **Place Maps in the Broforce 'Levels' Folder**:
    After the maps have been downloaded, transfer the maps you wish to include to the 'Levels' folder within your Broforce game directory.
 This folder is where Broforce loads its maps, allowing you to play your new selected custom maps directly within the game.